 I met with Captain Chris Karlin of the Salvation Army and Robin Henshaw also of the Salvation Army to learn a little more about the program and the event.
 I should add, that I don't pull many punches when it comes to addiction, recovery, resources and instances I have been a part of.
 Take a listen.

 Folks, I am no saint.
 Never claimed to be and don't think that I am better than anyone for a second.
 My addiction began when I was 12 and progressed until I was 33.
 I know first hand how utterly devastating addiction is not only to the person suffering it, but to everyone around them.
 You can't buy your way out of it, you can't hope it goes away, you can't shun those who are wrapped up in the never ending insanity of trying to reach that higher high because they can't find their way out.
 There is NO reason I am alive today other than to be able to try and grab a soul or two when I can and pull them out of their addiction and on top of that, there is NOTHING that hurts more than when you try to make that happen and fail.
 We need better treatment options.
 We need better understanding of the root cause of addictions and we need to be willing to end the shame and stigma surrounding those who suffer.
 If the Salvation Army is willing to help people take that first step, we'll be right here helping them spread that word.
-To learn more about the Salvation Army of Muskegon, you can click on the image below to visit their website.
+To learn more about the Salvation Army of Muskegon, learn more at http://www.samuskegon.org/ .